 These were the best celebrity beauty looks this week:

 OMGOMGOMG.
 Karlie went straight to this event wearing her same outfit from the Versace show, flower crown and all—and I'm totally blown away.
 It makes me want to head over to Free People right now and peruse their selection of Boho headgear (this one would kinda achieve the same effect, no?).
-The standout in the makeup is the shimmering yellow-green shadow concentrated at the inner corners and then smudged out under the lash lines.
+The standout in the makeup is the shimmering greenish yellow shadow concentrated at the inner corners and then smudged out under the lash lines.
 Not sure how it'd translate on regular a civilian, but wow, it sure looks great with her blonde hair.

 Excuse the low-quality pic, but I think you can still appreciate Lupita's gorgessity.
 I love this woman in a red lip, and this one makes her complexion just sing.
 Especially with the matching sheer blush, and the black lil' cat eye flicks.
 Hair couldn't be cuter in a high bun with a flirty headband and bow.
 With the sparkly silver dress she looks a bit like a modern flapper girl out of the 1920s!